tulios/mappersmith/README.md

 ## <a name="gateways"></a> Gateways

 Mappersmith has a pluggable transport layer and it includes by default three gateways: xhr, http and fetch.
-Mappersmith will pick the correct gateway based on the environment you are running (nodejs or the browser).
+Mappersmith will pick the correct gateway based on the environment you are running (nodejs, service worker or the browser).

 You can write your own gateway, take a look at [XHR](https://github.com/tulios/mappersmith/blob/master/src/gateway/xhr.js) for an example.
 To configure, import the `configs` object and assign the gateway option, like: